gilesknap/mciwb/main/_sources/tutorials/01-setup.rst.txt

     https://www.minecraft.net/en-us/store/minecraft-java-bedrock-edition-pc

-Once you have a license, download the Java client to the computer where you will be trying out Minecraft Interactive World Builder (MCIWB).
+Once you have a license, download the Java client to the computer where you will be trying out MCIWB.
 This is the download link for the Java client:

         https://www.minecraft.net/en-us/download